-The “house” can refer to a couple things in theatre: the actual auditorium, as well as the Front of House, which includes the lobby and box office and Front of House personnel like the house manager, box office attendants, and ushers.
+The “house” can refer to a couple of things in theatre: the actual auditorium, as well as the Front of House, which includes the lobby and box office and Front of House personnel like the house manager, box office attendants, and ushers.
 If you’re having a problem inside the theatre, you’ll want to speak to the house manager.
 You may have also heard the phrase “house seats”; these seats are reserved by producers (the heads of house).
 Typically in the orchestra and considered the best in the theatre, house seats don’t go on sale to the public unless they are unsold as the performance date approaches.

 Upstage and Downstage